 Based on what I was able to find, I am not convinced at this time.
 I say this not only because I was not able to find clinical trials on MBS360 itself, but also because I wasn’t convinced by the studies I uncovered in support of its ingredients.

-Of the 3 ingredients in the MBS360 Fat Burning formula, I only see some intriguing research on African Mango (Irvingia gabonensis) and while I feel it’s far from a slam dunk at this time, if the product really works, I feel African Mango may be the active ingredient.
+Of the 3 ingredients in the MBS360 Fat Burning formula, there is intriguing research on African Mango (Irvingia gabonensis) and while I feel it’s far from a slam dunk at this time, if the supplement really works, African Mango may be the active ingredient.
 I was happy to see that MBS360 contained the IGOB131 African Mango extract, which I feel is more in line with what current research shows might work.
 I see no clinical evidence that the 3 ingredients work better together than either might alone.
 If the product works, its best used in conjunction with eating fewer calories and some physical activity.